fit-sizhe/drafty-run/README.md

 ## Contributing

-Clone this repo and run `npm ci`.
+Clone this repo and run `npm ci` and `npm run build`.
 PR is welcomed.